 If you’re looking into working in the school system – Primary, Secondary or College/University levels, it is imperative that you know when the hiring periods are.

 Hiring Season: September to October (Primary)

 Hiring Season: January (Secondary)

-As it is in grammar, there will be exceptions to the rule: Russia, Turkey, Hungary will hire year-round.
+There will be exceptions to the rule: Russia, Turkey, and Hungary will hire year-round.

 If you are looking into working in summer camps, schools start their adverts as early as Feb-March for late June, July, August through to mid-Sept summer teaching work.

 December and January tend to be quiet.
 The hiring periods can vary from country to country, so best to check before you head off to Latin America.

 Hiring Season (Primary): June-July